Thomas Felton (KG): Career

 In February 1375 he returned to England.
 A year later he received orders to put the truce into effect, and, in December 1376, to negotiate with the King of Navarre.
 He caused Guillem-Sanche IV de Pommiers, Vicomte de Fronsac (heir of the ancient rulers of Gascony), and his confessor Coulon, to be beheaded at Bordeaux for treason.
 These events coincided with the close of the reign of Edward III.

 Felton was at length again taken prisoner by the French near Bordeaux on 1 November 1377.
 In c.
 1378 Dame Joan de Felton, his wife, petitioned the king that a French prisoner in England, the Count of Saint Pol (Waleran III, Count of Ligny), should not be ransomed until her husband had been set at liberty.
 In April 1380 a procuration had been signed by the Comte de Foix to set him at liberty.
 In August the king granted to Felton for the payment of his ransom thirty thousand francs, from the ransom of two French prisoners.
 During the same year Felton received letters of protection in England to enable him to return to France for matters connected with the payment of his ransom.
-At his death his lands and barony of Chaumont in Gascony, over which his governance had been lacking, were granted by King Richard II to Sir Perducas d'Albret.
+At his death his lands and barony of Caumont in Gascony, over which his governance had been lacking, were granted by King Richard II to Sir Bertrucas d'Albret.